AlanDeSmet/TIS-100-Hackers-Guide/src/lua.markdown

 `get_streams()` should be randomly generated.
 Code should use `math.random(min,max)` to generate random numbers.
 Code should not call `math.randomseed(seed)`.
-`math.random(min,max)` is not the Lua standard one; it has been replaced with a custom version (TODOVERIFY)to ensure consistent results across platforms.
+`math.random(min,max)` is based on the C# System.Random, not the version from the primary Lua implementation.
+[Details on math.random's implementation are available.](random.html)

 The left side of the display has space for approximately 41 columns of information.
 Additional columns will be rendered